3dcitydb/3dcitydb-docs/source/impexp/launching.rst

 Instead of ``JAVA_OPTS`` you can also use ``IMPEXP_OPTS`` as environment variable.
 Both are supported by the Importer/Exporter and evaluated in the launch process.

+**Adapting the CLI start script**

+The start script ``3DCityDB-Importer-Exporter.[bat|sh]`` is only a wrapper and invokes the CLI script ``impexp.[bat|sh]`` of the Importer/Exporter, which is located in the ``bin`` folder of the installation directory.
+To get more fine-grained control over the launch process, you can also edit this CLI start script directly.
+Good knowledge in shell scripting is required when doing so.